£2,153

 3. Fighting to STOP Detention Expansion:

-There is hope to be garnered from communities who are coming together to demand humanity.
-We are acting alongside these communities and the wider movement to end harmful and violent migration practices.
+The new Home Secretary has recently announced proposals to expand detention, continuing with plans made under the Conservative government to reopen two controversial centres with a history of harms, including hunger strikes and suicides (3).
+We are acting alongside local communities and the wider movement to advocate for community-based solutions and to bring an end harmful and violent migration practices.
 We have an important role to play and are building evidence through detention monitoring, raising public awareness, engaging with communities and working with people who have first-hand experience of the harsh realities of detention to build the power of our movement.

 For smaller charities like ours, navigating the funding landscape can be a considerable challenge.
 However, contributions from individuals like you will support our continued work on the ground.
 You will be supporting visitor groups to be more resilient with the framework, knowledge, skills and connections to support people in detention.